samuelandersoncodes/sell_estate/README.md

 **Error Handling**

 Error handling was implemented throughout the application with the use of try/except statements to handle exceptions raised for things like None type values, Database connection errors Key and Value errors.

+### Features Left to Implement

+As a future enhancement, I would like to add some basic functionality to automatically calculate sales and profit instead of the manual input.
+I would also like to implement updates in accordance with the input date so that users will easily tell when exactly they made a particular input.